Foliated structure of weak nearly Sasakian manifolds: Introduction

 Riemannian contact geometry plays an important role in both modern mathematics and mechanics in explaining physical processes.
 A popular class of almost contact metric manifolds $M^{\,2n+1}(\varphi,\xi,\eta,g)$ consists of Sasakian manifolds characterized by the equality, see \cite{blair2010riemannian},

 Here, $g$ is a Riemannian metric, $\nabla$ is the Levi-Civita connection, $\varphi$ is a $(1,1)$-tensor, $\xi$ is a Reeb vector field and $\eta$ is a 1-form, satisfying $\eta(\xi)=1$ and

 and $\mathfrak{X}_M$ is the space of vector fields on $M$.
-Nearly Sasakian structure $(\varphi,\xi,\eta,g)$ was defined by D.\,Blair, D.\,Showers and Y.\,Komatu \cite{blair1976} using a similar condition for the symmetric part of $\nabla\varphi$:
+D.\,Blair, D.\,Showers and Y.\,Komatu \cite{blair1976} defined nearly Sasakian structure $(\varphi,\xi,\eta,g)$ using a similar condition for the symmetric part of $\nabla\varphi$:

+and showed that a normal nearly Sasakian structure is Sasakian and hence is contact.
 Any 3-dimensional nearly Sasakian manifold is Sasakian, see \cite{Ol-1980}, and any 5-dimensional nearly Sasakian manifold has Einstein metric of positive scalar curvature, see~\cite{C-MD-2016}; an example is a sphere $S^{\,5}$ with the almost contact metric structure induced by the almost Hermitian structure of $S^{\,6}$.

 The Reeb vector field $\xi$ of a nearly Sasakian structure is a unit Killing vector field (an infinitesimal generator of isometries or symmetries).
 The~influence of constant-length Killing vector fields on the Riemannian geometry has been studied by many authors, e.g.,~\cite{N-2021}.